VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 ___

 *Hephaistos* will then revert to his original form and cast **Illusory Creation** followed by **Creation on Command**.
 Each pair has to move to his assigned quadrant.
 The first **Command** will always be a **Sun's Pinion** (Phoinix) with a **Scorching Fang** (Dragon) leaving two possible safe spots, either the two tiles North/South or East/West.
-Spread in the safe spot to avoid cliping other players with **Manifold Flames** AoEs, then the 4 players who didn't get hit will move inside the boss hitbox on intercardinals to bait the second part of **Manifold Flames**:
+Spread in the safe spot to avoid clipping other players with **Manifold Flames** AoEs, then the 4 players who didn't get hit will move inside the boss hitbox on intercardinals to bait the second part of **Manifold Flames**:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="command1.jpg;command2.jpg" imgDesc="Move to the safe spot in your quadrant and spread;Players who didn't get <strong>Manifold Flames</strong> move inside the boss intercardinals for <strong>Nest of Flamevipers</strong>" slideNumber=slideCounter %}